Calgary Flames said they would have put $275 million into a new arena - Red Deer Advocate

 The Flames disclosed what they think they should pay for a new arena early Thursday morning via a press release and newspaper ads in a rebuttal to the city revealing its financials last week.

-Calgary Sport and Entertainment said they were willing to contribute $275 million of their own money before they ended negotiations with the city.
+Calgary Sports and Entertainment said they were willing to contribute $275 million of their own money before they ended negotiations with the city.

 CSEC thinks the city can raise $225 million via a community revitalization levy (CRL), which is tax collected from new development that springs up around a new arena.